Using the Brother knitleader: some tips

 For ruler accuracy: there should be exactly 40 stitches between 0 and 40, lining up the tape on your swatch stitches and corresponding lines should match.
 If they do not, select another ruler close in range, until they do.

-Using it on the bulky: make swatch as directed.
-Swatch guidelines from the manual: I prefer to measure the full width in more than one place, then dividing the chosen result by half rather than relying on 2 single points as shown for the width measurement.
+Make swatch as directed.
+Swatch guidelines from the manual (pp 45-47): I prefer to measure the full width in more than one place, then dividing the chosen result by half rather than relying on 2 single points as shown for the width measurement.

 For ribbed fabrics with high numbers of rows per inch: illustration from Brother ribber techniques book